ori-bibas/slidingpuzzle/README.md

-# Playground---Random-Mini-Projects

-A compilation of some smaller mini projects & games I've programmed just for fun.

-# Program 1: Sliding Puzzle Game in C
+# Sliding Puzzle Game in C
 You can choose between easy (3x3) , medium (4x4) , and hard (5x5)
-Just download the C file, and compile and run in your terminal to play!
+Just download the C and header file, navigate to the directory they are in, and run the code!

 Windows (cd'ed into directory where file is located)
 gcc -o SlidingPuzzle SlidingPuzzle.c